Financial Aid Fee Deferment Criteria

 WARNING!
 If you are issued a fee deferment but subsequently fail to meet the criteria listed below, your fee deferment will be revoked; you will be responsible for paying your own fees and meeting the fee payment deadlines in effect at the time.
 If your deferment is revoked and you fail to meet payment deadlines, you will be subject to disenrollment from classes.

 Students utilizing a fee deferment to postpone payment of tuition and/or class registration fees agree to:

-• Maintain enrollment in at least 6 undergraduate units or 4 graduate (200 series) units for the term
+- Maintain enrollment in at least 6 undergraduate units, 4 graduate (200 series) units or 3 doctoral (500 series) units for the term

 If you have any questions about your Fee Deferment eligibility, please call the Financial Aid Office at: (559)-278-2182